Opinion Manipulation on Farsi Twitter: Methods

-{ In order to get an overall view of the dominant content, we plot word clouds visualizing frequent words in the tweets.
-To construct the word clouds, we first process the text of the tweets by tokenizing it into 1-grams and filtering the stop words and propositions.
-The words are then mapped to their roots so that the tense or syntactic role are made irrelevant.
+In order to get an overall view of the dominant content, we plot word clouds visualizing frequent words in the tweets.
+To construct the word clouds, we first process the text of the tweets and apply appropriate filters.
 We partition the words pool obtained through this process by subpopulations of interest in order to compute word counts for each subpopulation.
 For demonstrating differences between the tweet contents of subpopulations $i$ and $j$, we plot the word cloud corresponding to words that are among the top 5\% most frequent words in $i$ but not among the top 10\% of $j$, and vice versa.
 This allows us to observe existing differences between the dominant content of tweets posted by users belonging to different subpopulations.
-As discussed in section \ref{section_results_subsection_content}, this analysis is performed once when the grouping of users is done by user types, and once when users are grouped by friendship network communities.
+As discussed in the \ztitleref{section_results_subsection_content} subsection, this analysis is performed once when the grouping of users is done by user types, and once when users are grouped by friendship network communities.